learningequality/kolibri-docs/docs/manage/get_support.rst

 * **Write access denied**: Some USB drives will experience problems when they are unplugged from the computer in an *unclean* way.
 If you are denied access to write, look for options to *fix* or *repair* the file system.

 * **Data failures**: Copying the data can take a long time.
 If you do not see the final success confirmation message after the copy apparently finishes, do not assume that the data has been imported or exported correctly.
-Restart the process instead, otherwise you risk inconsistent and malfunctioning content data.
+Restart the process instead, otherwise you risk inconsistent and malfunctioning data resources.

 * **Hardware life expectancy**: SD and flash storage drives have a limited lifespan.
-Reading and writing large quantities of content data, especially on older or models with smaller capacity, may produce data errors over time.
+Reading and writing large quantities of data, especially on older or models with smaller capacity, may produce data errors over time.

 Locate Kolibri log files